 Tessa Davis.
 Ankle x-rays, Don't Forget the Bubbles, 2016.
 Available at:

-The ankle consists of three bones – the tibia, the fibula, and the talus.
+The ankle joint consists of three bones – the tibia, the fibula, and the talus.

-The ankle also consist of two joints – the ankle joint (where the tibia, fibula and talus meet) and the syndesmosis joint (the joint between the tibia and fibula which is help together by ligaments).
+The ankle also consists of two joints – the ankle joint (where the tibia, fibula and talus meet) and the syndesmosis joint (the joint between the tibia and fibula which is held together by ligaments).

 There are three main sets of ligaments: